Seattle-Aquarium/CCR_image_processing/documents/comparison_UIE.md

 - Import images to Toolbox
   - File → Import → Rasters → Images

-## 3. Import annotations
+## 3. Import annotations for hand-edited images

 - Import JSON annotation file
   - File → Import → Annotations → JSON
   - Our JSON annotations for the hand-edited imagery can be download [here][(https://www.dropbox.com/scl/fi/7rbkh40zzj7xbjx4nydoc/labelset_31.json?rlkey=7curccvmqin4ia1xqazum4h3m&dl=0)].

-## 4. Export dataset
+## 4. Export hand-edited dataset

 - Export hand-edited annotations into a dataset
   - File → Export → Dataset → Classify
-  - Train/val/test ratios: 0.7/0.2/0.1
+  - Train/val/test split: 0.7 / 0.2 / 0.1

-## 5. Download UIE edited images
+## 5. Prepare UIE edited images

-- The UIE images need to be the *same* images from the hand-edited set, containing the same dimensions and image name.
+- Ensure UIE outputs correspond **exactly** to the hand-edited images:
+  - Same filenames
+  - Same image dimensions
+  - Same number of images

-## 6. Upload UIE images to Toolbox
+## 6. Import UIE images into Toolbox

-- Import images to Toolbox
 - File → Import → Rasters → Images

-## 7. Import annotations from hand-edited images (same as Step 3)
+## 7. Import the Same Annotations (Used for Hand-Edited Images)

 - Import JSON annotation file
   - File → Import → Annotations → JSON
-  - Our JSON annotations for the hand-edited imagery can be download [here][(https://www.dropbox.com/scl/fi/7rbkh40zzj7xbjx4nydoc/labelset_31.json?rlkey=7curccvmqin4ia1xqazum4h3m&dl=0)].
+- Use the same annotation file as in Step 3: linked [here][(https://www.dropbox.com/scl/fi/7rbkh40zzj7xbjx4nydoc/labelset_31.json?rlkey=7curccvmqin4ia1xqazum4h3m&dl=0)].

 ## 8. Export UIE dataset

 - Export UIE annotations into the train folder of a dataset
   - File → Export → Dataset → Classify
-  - Train/val/test ratios: 1.0/0.0/0.0
+  - Train/val/test split: 1.0 / 0.0 / 0.0
+- This creates a dataset that will be re-split in Step 9 to match the hand-edited dataset in the next step.

 ## 9. Match UIE dataset to hand-edited dataset

-- Match the UIE dataset to the hand-edited dataset
+Use `match_dataset_split.py` to apply the same train/val/test split used for the hand-edited dataset.

-  - Use match_dataset_split.py
+- The script:
-  - This scripts tooks at every file in TEMPLATE/train/label, val/label, test/label.
+  - Reads all files in **TEMPLATE/train/labels**, **val/labels**, **test/labels**
-  - Finds matching filenames in TARGET/train/label
+  - Finds matching filenames in **TARGET/train/labels**
+  - Moves UIE files into **TARGET/train**, **TARGET/val**, **TARGET/test** so the split matches exactly
   - Moves them into TARGET/train, TARGET/val, TARGET/test so the split
    matches the template exactly

-- The result is two datasets that have the same image patches to be used to train a classification model.
+Outcome:
+- Two datasets containing the *same* image patches, enabling a fair comparison of model performance.

 ## 10. Train classification models (repeat for hand-edited and UIE dataset)
+(Repeat this process once for the hand-edited dataset and once for the UIE dataset)

 - Start training a YOLO classification model
   - Ultralytics → Train Model → Classify